SCRT-HQ/VaporShell/docs/glossary/New-VSSecretsManagerSecretTargetAttachment.md

 ```

 ### -TargetId
-The ARN of the service or database whose credentials are stored in the specified secret.
+The ARN of the service or database credentials stored in the specified secret.

 Documentation: http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-secretsmanager-secrettargetattachment.html#cfn-secretsmanager-secrettargetattachment-targetid
 PrimitiveType: String